lzzcd001/MeshDiffusion/README.md

 ## Texture Generation

 Follow the instructions in https://github.com/TEXTurePaper/TEXTurePaper and create text-conditioned textures for the generated meshes.

+## Others

+If tetrahedral grids of higher resolutions are needed, first follow the README in `nvdiffrec/data/tets` and use quartet (https://github.com/crawforddoran/quartet) to generate a uniform tetrahedral grid.
+Then run `nvdiffrec/data/tets/crop_tets.py` to remove the boundary (so that translational symmetry holds in the resulted grid).

 ## Citation
 If you find our work useful to your research, please consider citing: